 Shandyn Pierce ’20, a former BLSA President, appears in Episode 2 with Myell Mergaert ’20, who was president of ASUCH during his 3L year.
 “The lived-in reality of many Black law students and what it reveals about these institutions might be painful to hear,” said Pierce, who will join Meyers Nave as an associate after taking the California bar in October.
 “However, hard truths like these are important and powerful.”

-UC Hastings faculty who previewed the podcasts welcomed them as a needed platform for discussion.
+UC Law SF faculty who previewed the podcasts welcomed them as a needed platform for discussion.
 “These podcasts are superb” said Professor of Law and Harry & Lillian Hastings Research Chair Lois A. Weithorn.
 “Incredibly important listening.
-We all owe CREJ a great deal of gratitude for producing this series, as it offers the opportunity to integrate new understandings and much wisdom into the frameworks and attitudes we bring to all that we do at UC Hastings.”
+We all owe CREJ a great deal of gratitude for producing this series, as it offers the opportunity to integrate new understandings and much wisdom into the frameworks and attitudes we bring to all that we do at UC Law SF.”